Four million World Cups before the first whistle

 Reading it as a fan:

-• England’s strange shape.
-England is more likely to reach the quarterfinal (76%) than any other team, because their draw is soft exactly where others’ is brutal: their projected round-of-16 tie is an 87% pass — nearly a bye — while Argentina’s is a 54% coin flip.
+- England’s strange shape.
+England is more likely to reach the quarterfinal (85%) than any other team, because their draw is soft exactly where others’ is brutal: their projected round-of-16 tie is a 93% pass — nearly a bye — while Argentina’s is a 42% coin flip that leans against them.
 Bracket geography is destiny.

-This is the part I’d highlight for anyone evaluating modeling work: when data is missing, the right answer isn’t a guess dressed up as a number — it’s principled imputation inside the same generative model as everything else, so the final answer carries exactly as much uncertainty as the data warrants.
+This is the part I’d highlight for anyone evaluating modeling work: missing data handled inside the same generative model as everything else, so the answer carries exactly as much uncertainty as the data warrants — no more, and no less, at every stage of knowledge.

 What’s under the hood